 The process of homeschooling looks different for each family.
 However, following state requirements is a universal first step for everyone.
-Before families can begin to choose curriculum or find resources, they must research their state laws.
+Before families can begin to choose a curriculum or find resources, they must research their state laws.
 States may only require families to file an intent to homeschool affidavit, or they may need a copy of your plan for the year in addition to yearly testing.
 Either way, it’s important to know what your state requires of your family before making any homeschooling decisions.

 Homeschooling for some families may look like a fully online curriculum for core subjects, or it may involve textbooks combined with homeschool co-ops classes, and everything in-between.
 Homeschooling can work by mixing curricula for various subjects of study, by using one homeschool program for every class, or even a free virtual academy in a school-at-home method thanks to public school systems.

 To answer your questions about homeschooling, we have to first start with determining what your family needs.
 We also need to find your child’s learning preferences.
 Homeschooling works by meeting the students where they are and letting them learn at their own pace.
-Homeschooling for your family could be with an entirely online curriculum, or with only books, or a mix of both.
+Homeschooling for your family could be with an entirely online curriculum, with only books, or a mix of both.
 In the end, homeschooling works by meeting your child’s best learning style and consequently, helping them excel.